7 Tips on How to Configure Chatbot on Your Website

 Don’t show your chatbot to everyone if your campaign is for a narrow audience.
 Users just won’t react to it.
 Irrelevant chatbot messages are distracting, annoying, and time-consuming.

 You can run a campaign for a narrow segment.
-For example, the FinTablo’s team used Dashly Leadbot to collect feedback from the new feature beta testers.
+For example, the finance service’s team used the Dashly chatbot to collect feedback from the new feature beta testers.
 This is one of the examples of customer service chatbot usage.

 3. The fewer messages, the better